hudochenkov/ecsstractor/README.md

 # eCSStractor

-Sublime Text 3 plugin for extracting selectors from HTML and generate CSS stylesheet for following work.
-For now it's only extract classes.
+Sublime Text 3 plugin for extracting class names from HTML and generate CSS stylesheet for following work.

 ## Usage